sky-chaser-high/adobe-illustrator-scripts/README.md

 > [!NOTE]
 > The stacking order of objects and layers has no bearing on the order of concatenation.
 > When converting the path to the area type, ignore anchor points with fewer than two anchor points.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
-> The units of the alignment position tolerance depend on the ruler units.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CC or higher